ben-hamel/Ben-Portfolio/README.md

 # Ben-Portfolio
- This is my personal portfolio for coding projects
+ This is my personal portfolio for my coding projects